Ignitarium-Renesas/rzv_ai_apps/10_Driver_monitoring_system/README.md

     exit    # After pressing ENTER key to terminate the application.
     ```

->**Note:** You need to switch to the root user with the 'su' command when running an application.<br>
-This is because when you run an application from a weston-terminal, you are switched to the "weston" user, which does not have permission to run the /dev/xxx device used in the application.<br>

-4. Following window shows up on HDMI screen.
+5. Following window shows up on HDMI screen.
 <img src="./img/app_run.png" alt="Sample application output"
      margin-right=10px;
      width=600px;
      height=334px />
     *Performance in the screenshot is for RZ/V2H EVK.

-5. To terminate the application, switch the application window to the terminal by using Super(windows key)+ Tab and press ENTER key on the terminal of the board.
+6. To terminate the application, switch the application window to the terminal by using Super(windows key)+ Tab and press ENTER key on the terminal of the board.

 ## Application: Configuration
 ### AI Model